-Although Mackridge discussed the Pontic infinitive, which he has described as the Holy Grail of Pontic Greek studies, the very existence of the Romeyka infinitive as a productive category has been met with great scepticism, since it was claimed that the infinitive had been lost from Pontic Greek a long time previous to the ‘exodus’ from Pontus (Tombaidis 1977 ; Joseph 1985; even recently, see Kavčič 2005: 11).
+Although Mackridge discussed the Pontic infinitive, which he has described as the Holy Grail of Pontic Greek studies, the very existence of the Romeyka infinitive as a productive category has been met with great scepticism, since it was claimed that the infinitive had been lost from Pontic Greek long before the ‘exodus’ from Pontus (Tombaidis 1977 ; Joseph 1985; even recently, see Kavčič 2005: 11).

 However, Mackridge’s work was nothing less than visionary and inspirational.

 When Ioanna Sitaridou gave an invited talk on medieval inflected and personal infinitives in Spanish and Portuguese at the University of Oxford in January 2006, Peter Mackridge was in the audience and it occurred to him that she might be interested in investigating the use of the infinitive in Romeyka today.

 The academic results of this encounter can be seen here.